 Be a Smart Traveler!

 I am often asked how to travel internationally safely.
 And when asked, I always suggest travelers should learn as much about their destination prior to traveling as possible.
 To help all travelers do just that, the State Department developed an app that helps them complete this important step—and much more.
-This can be a great tool in helping students and their parents learn about their destination in advance.
+SYTA members can promote this App with the teachers who travel with their organizations, to use in helping their students and parents learn about their destination in advance of the tour.

 The app, called Smart Traveler, is available as a free download in App Store.